taishi-n/Nakashima2023APSIPA-SIP/review/reply.md

 > It might be good to include a simple system diagram illustrating the key components of the proposed approach (e.g. similar to Figure 1 in [22]).

 Thank you for your recommendation.
-We have added a new figure (Figure 1 in the revised manuscript).
+We have added a new figure (Figure X in the revised manuscript).
+And we have renamed our proposed methods for readability.

 > On Page 4, after mentioning that the rotation angle is assumed to be measured by a sensor it might be good to also mention an example (e.g. an angular acceleration sensor as mentioned later at the end of Section 3).